mgraupe/NeuralDataSciPy2025/EndOfYearProjects.md

 One or teams of maximal two students can choose a project from the list below.
 The evaluation will be based on an annotated jupyter-notebook containing your project work and a presentation/discussion of the jupyter-notebook with the jury.
 The **project submission deadline is January 5th, 2026 (23h59)**.
-And the **project presentations** will take place on **Thursday January 8th, 2026 from 9h00 through 15h00**.
+And the **project presentations** will take place on **Thursday January 8th, 2026 from 9h00 through 15h00 in room Franklin (2nd floor, 45 rues des Saints-Pères)**.
 Each presentation is limited to 10 min followed by 5 min of questions.

 The evaluation jury is composed of Heike Stein, Tadeusz Kononowicz, Marcel Stimberg, and Michael Graupner.